weieig/1143578-final-project/README.md

 ## Project Description
 This is a mobile application developed using MIT App Inventor.
-The project demonstrates the implementation and deployment of the proposed system.
+Functions include addressing loneliness among the elderly and providing healthcare services.

 ## Files in This Repository
 - `.aia` : MIT App Inventor project source file